Ferrari America: 400 Superamerica Pinin Farina Coupé Speciale

 A special one-off version of the 400 Superamerica, s/n 1517SA, was built in 1959 for Gianni Agnelli.
 This car was also the very first of the 400 Superamericas.
-A very similar body with its characteristic square grille, was used on Maserati 5000 GT that was also built for Sig.
-Agnelli.
+A very similar body with its characteristic square grille, was used on Maserati 5000 GT that was also built for Agnelli.

 400 Superamerica Superfast II–IV

-Originally built as series I Ferrari 400 Superamerica Aerodinamico Pinin Farina Coupé, chassis no. 2207SA, was bodied and presented as Superfast II at the Torino Motor Show in 1960 and 1961.
+Originally built as a Series I Ferrari 400 Superamerica Aerodinamico Pinin Farina Coupé, chassis no. 2207SA, was re-bodied and presented as Superfast II at the Torino Motor Show in 1960 and 1961.
 It was used by Battista "Pinin" Farina as his personal car.
-In 1961 rebodied into Superfast III and presented at 1962 Geneva Motor Show.
-Same year redesigned another, final, time as Superfast IV.
+In 1961, the car was re-bodied into the Superfast III and presented at 1962 Geneva Motor Show and went through another final redesign final as the Superfast IV.
 It was a styling concept for the upcoming 500 Superfast model.
 Currently this show car can be seen on various events with its first styling.

 500 Superfast

-The end of the top-line America series was the 500 Superfast, first shown on the Pininfarina stand at the March 1964 Geneva Motor Show.
+The final model in the flagship America series was the 500 Superfast, first unveiled at the 1964 Geneva Motor Show.
 During development these cars were to be called "Superamerica", but the decision was made at the last moment to use "Superfast" instead.